 - ABT reserves the right to place camerapersons/ or media on boats and swap non-boater positions to accommodate this need.

 - In the case of physical or medical emergencies, ABT officials will judge the acceptability of catches.

-- Any complaints regarding a breech of the rules must be addressed to the on-site Tournament Director within 24hrs of specific incidents.
+- Any complaints regarding a breech of the rules must be addressed to the on-site Tournament Director immediately.
 Penalties for rule and conduct violations may include the following: